Hong Kong move offers few clear benefits for HSBC

 Given the speed and scope of reforms since the financial crisis, few analysts believe a full picture of the new regulatory world has emerged, meaning further rule changes could yet wipe out advantages offered by one location over another.

-HSBC would have to apply for new banking licenses in Hong Kong, and there could be tax implications elsewhere.
+HSBC would have to apply for new banking licences in Hong Kong, and there could be tax implications elsewhere.

 “It’s not apparent why it should be a significant benefit from a regulatory perspective,” a former European regulator said.
 “It’s not easy to switch domicile and the question will be what are the real benefits that would achieve.
 I don’t think you’ll see the UK roll over and say this is a great idea.”